mpestle/vmboot/README.txt

 The image you are using must have git and ansible installed.

 vminit.sh clones the repo, cds into the setup_dir, and runs the playbook.

+FWIW: While possibly handy in some cases, I'm not entirely convinced
+      this is the best way to accomplish what we're trying to do here.